-The above mentioned learning algorithms are implemented in a self-contained tool called ZIQIAN (available at [2], approximately 6K lines of Java code).
 In this work, since the primary goal of learning the models is to verify properties over the systems, we evaluate the learning algorithms by checking whether we can reliably verify properties based on the learned model, by comparing verification results based on the learned models and those based on the actual models (if available).
-All results are obtained using PRISM [25] on a 2.6 GHz Intel Core i7 PC running OSX with 8 GB memory.
+All results are obtained using PRISM [32] on a 2.6 GHz Intel Core i7 PC running OSX with 8 GB memory.
 The constant μ in the fitness function of learning by GA is set to 0.5.
+We acknowledge that the learned models could be useful in many other ways and it is beyond the scope of this work to evaluate whether they are useful in general.

 Our test objects can be categorized in two groups.
-The first group contains all systems (brp, lse, egl, crowds, nand, and rsp) from the PRISM benchmark suite for DTMCs [24] and a set of randomly generated DTMC models (rmc) using an approach similar to the approach in [38].
-We refer the readers to [24] for details on the PRISM models as well as the properties to be verified.
+The first group contains all systems (brp, lse, egl, crowds, nand, and rsp) from the PRISM benchmark suite for DTMCs [30] and a set of randomly generated DTMC models (rmc) using an approach similar to the approach in [50].
+We refer the readers to [30,31] for details on the PRISM models as well as the properties to be verified.
 For these models, we collect multiple executions.
 The second group contains two real-world systems, from which we collect a single long execution.
-One is the probabilistic boolean networks (PBN), which is a modeling framework widely used to model gene regulatory networks (GRNs) [37].
-In

-PBN, a gene is modeled with a binary valued node and the interactions between geness are expressed by Boolean functions.
-For the evaluation, we generate random PBNs with 5, 8 and 10 nodes respectively using the tool ASSA-PBN [28].
-The other is a real-world raw water purification system called the Secure Water Testbed (SWaT) [1].
-SWaT is a complicated system which involves a series of water treatments like ultrafiltration, chemical dosing, dechlorination through an ultraviolet system, etc. We regard SWaT as a representative complex system for which learning is the only way to construct a model.
-Our evaluation consists of the following parts (all models as well as the detailed results are available at [3]).
+One is the probabilistic boolean networks (PBN), which is a modeling framework widely used to model gene regulatory networks (GRNs) [48].
+In PBN, a gene is modeled with a binary valued node and the interactions between genes are expressed by Boolean functions.
+For the evaluation, we generate random PBNs with 5, 8 and 10 nodes, respectively, using the tool ASSA-PBN [38].
+The other is a real-world raw water purification system called the Secure Water Testbed (SWaT) [49].
+SWaT is a complicated system which involves a series of water treatments like ultra-filtration, chemical dosing, dechlorination through an ultraviolet system, etc. We regard SWaT as a representative complex system for which learning is the only way to construct a model.
+Our evaluation consists of the following parts (all models as well as the detailed results are available at [55]).
+We have the following findings by conducting the empirical study over the above test subjects.